Noga Aharony

 Biography

-Previously, I was a student at Kishony Lab at the Technion, where I harnessed novel genomic approaches and big data to investigate how bacterial pathogens evolve upon recurring infections.
+I am a recipient of the Open Philanthropy Project Early Career Funding.
+As a Master’s student at the Kishony Lab at the Technion, I received the prestigious Gutwirth Memorial Fellowship for Excellence in Research for harnessing novel genomic approaches and big data to investigate how bacterial pathogens evolve upon recurring infections.

 Interests